Radwimps

-Radwimps (ラッドウインプス, Raddo'uinpusu) is a Japanese rock band who debuted independently in 2003 and signed with Toshiba EMI in 2005.
+Radwimps (ラッドウインプス, Raddo'uinpusu) is a Japanese rock band who debuted independently in 2003 and signed with Toshiba EMI's Virgin Records label in 2005.
 The band's name, Radwimps, was formed from two English slang terms, "rad" and "wimp".
 According to the band, the coined word had several meanings, including "excellent weakling" and "superlative coward".

 Radwimps achieved commercial success in 2006 with their album Radwimps 4: Okazu no Gohan and are best known for their later singles "Order Made" (2008) and "Dada" (2011), both of which hit number one on the Oricon Singles Chart.
 They have also gained recognition for providing the soundtracks to the anime films Your Name (2016), Weathering with You (2019), and Suzume (2022), all three by Makoto Shinkai.

 History

 2001–2005: Early work

 Radwimps formed in 2001 in Kanagawa, Japan during their first year of high school.
 The five original members had been friends since middle school.
 Lead vocalist Yojiro Noda first became interested in music after hearing Oasis in middle school, when he would try to remember the guitar chords and sing to Oasis songs.

 The band's activities were initially centred on Yokohama, and their first performance took place on BB Street in Kannai district on 5 February 2002.
 At this point, guitarist Akira Kuwahara dropped out of high school in order to focus on the band.
 In September and August 2002, Radwimps partook in the Yokohama High School Music Festival and eventually won the grand prize for the competition with the song "Moshi mo".
 "Moshi mo" was released as the band's debut single in May 2003, with 10,000 copies pressed and sold for 100 yen each.
 Following this single, Radwimps toured the Yokohama area, including a performance as the sole act at Yokohama's Club 24West.
 The band released their debut album, Radwimps, in July through independent label Newtraxx, featuring songs they wrote in middle school.
 The following August, after a guest appearance at the Yokohama High School Music Festival, the band went on hiatus for Noda and other members to focus on their school exams.

 Radwimps returned from hiatus in March 2004, though Kei Asō, Yūsuke Saiki, and Akio Shibafumi did not rejoin the group.
 To replace the musicians, the band added acquaintances, such as drummer Satoshi Yamaguchi and bassist Yusuke Takeda.
 Radwimps immediately began recording new songs, and by July had released a second single, "Kiseki", and performed a three-month Japan-wide tour.
 Right after the end of the tour, the band started work on their second album, Radwimps 2: Hatten Tojō, which was finalized by the end of the year and released in March.
 Directly after the release, the group departed on a five-month Radwimps Haruna Tour (はるなっTOUR) and also performed at high-profile summer music festivals, such as Setstock, Rock in Japan, and Summer Sonic.
 During this time, the band released a third single, "Hexun / Kanashi", which was their first charting release.